-- a.
-Describe in detail what the ACT team's procedure will be for timely admission upon receipt of referrals from SPOA, including timeframes.
-Describe how the ACT team will interface with County SPOA. - b.
-Describe all services to be provided by the ACT team during normal business hours, as well as outside of normal business hours.
+- c.
+Describe all services to be provided by the Older Adult ACT team during normal business hours, as well as outside of normal business hours.
 Describe the plan for providing emergency and crisis intervention services telephonically and in-person on a 24 hour a day,7 day a week basis.
-Describe how the agency will ensure ACT individuals receive in-person crisis response by the team as a first option, when doing so is safe and could avoid emergency services outside of the team being utilized, e.g., police, Comprehensive Psychiatric Emergency Program (CPEP), Emergency Room, etc. - c.
-Provide a description of how the ACT team will implement the multidisciplinary team approach.
-Provide a description of team communication approach and practices to be implemented by the team, including how team members will be updated: i) while in the community, ii) upon return from time-off, and iii) for part-time staff who may not attend all morning meetings due to scheduling. - d.
-ACT Providers are expected to treat co-occurring substance use disorders, including use of Motivational Interviewing, harm reduction, and psychopharmacology for tobacco, alcohol, and opioid use disorders, as well as Medication Assisted Treatment (MAT) by means of an integrated dual diagnosis treatment approach.
-Describe the approach the ACT team will take to ensure all treatment options are available to individuals served on the team, including references to staff training, resources/tools, agency support, hiring practices, etc.

-- e.
-Describe the ACT team's individual assessment and personcentered care planning process.
+Describe how the agency will ensure ACT individuals receive in-person crisis response by the team as a first option, when doing so is safe and could avoid emergency services outside of the team being utilized, e.g., police, Comprehensive Psychiatric Emergency Program (CPEP), Emergency Room, etc. - d.
+Provide a description of how the Older Adult ACT team will implement the multidisciplinary team approach.
+Provide a description of team communication approach and practices to be implemented by the team, including how team members will be updated: i) while in the community, ii) upon return from time-off, and iii) for part-time staff who may not attend all morning meetings due to scheduling. - e.
+Older Adult ACT Providers are expected to treat co-occurring substance use disorders, including use of Motivational Interviewing, harm reduction, and psychopharmacology for tobacco, alcohol, and opioid use disorders, as well as Medication Assisted Treatment (MAT) by means of an integrated dual diagnosis treatment approach.
+Describe the approach the ACT team will take to ensure all treatment options are available to individuals served on the team, including references to staff training, resources/tools, agency support, hiring practices, etc. - f.
+Describe the Older Adult ACT team's individual assessment and person-centered care planning process.
 Describe strategies to engage and motivate individuals towards their recovery.
-Describe practices and approaches to ensure suicide risk, violence risk, substance use, health, and clinical needs using standardized screening and assessment instruments are occurring initially and on an as needed basis.
-Describe how the agency will ensure ongoing assessment and screening will occur. - f.
-Describe the approach that will be used to ensure the successful transition of individuals off the ACT team to other community-based services.
-Describe discharge criteria, policies, procedures, and use of less intensive community services including treatment, rehabilitation services, and care management in transitioning individuals off ACT.
+Describe practices and approaches to ensure assessment for risk leading to social isolation, complex medical concerns, depressive tendencies, suicide, violence, substance use and other clinical needs using standardized screening and assessment instruments (validated for use with older adults when available) are conducted initially and on an as needed basis.
+Describe how the agency will ensure ongoing assessment and screening will occur. - g.
+Describe the approach that will be used to ensure the successful transition of individuals from the Older Adult ACT team to other community-based services.
+Describe discharge criteria, policies, procedures, and use of less intensive community services, including treatment, rehabilitation services, and care management to transition individuals from ACT.

-6.3 Implementation AMENDED
+6.3 Implementation